 Pre-pandemic it would cost $200+ to change your travel dates.
 While this current perk probably won’t last much longer, there’s an opportunity now to lock in low fares and have flexibility to change your travel dates later if you don’t feel it’s safe to travel come trip time.

 Southwest doesn’t show up on flight search engines.

 With open seating and no fees for bags/changes/cancellations, Southwest is a fan favorite.
 Be sure to account for these perks when comparing fares; all else equal, a $150 Southwest ticket is actually a better deal than a $130 United basic economy ticket.

 But remember, Southwest fares don’t show up on Google Flights or any other search engine; gotta search separately on Southwest’s website.
-(We include Southwest in SCF deals!)
+So if you want deals like $164 roundtrip to Hawaii, you might not see them if you don't check Southwest (or join SCF!
+We include Southwest in SCF deals.).